stcarrez/ada-awa/awa/docs/AWA.md

 The management port is local to the host and cannot be accessed remotely.

 The management port is configured with the `--management-port=`_PORT_ option.

+##### The migrate command

+_driver_ migrate [--application _NAME_] [--keystore _PATH_] [--execute]

+The `migrate` command is provided to perform the database schema migration when the application or one of its module is upgraded and uses a new database schema.
+Each module is versionned and the `migrate` command handles the schema upgrade for each module version included and used by the application.
+It should be safe to execute this command multiple times since once a database schema is migrated the command will detect this and do nothing.

+By default the SQL migration scripts are not executed and the command prints the list of SQL scripts that will be executed if the migration is executed.

+The `--execute` option runs the SQL migration scripts.

 ##### The list command